Code-Institute-Submissions/Gavin-1001-Gavin-1001.github.io/README.md

 $ git clone https://github.com/Gavin-1001/Gavin-1001.github.io.git
 ```
 -->

+## Issues/Bugs
+There are two issues in this project:

+* When the background color was applied to the calender section, it shows the outline of the divs that hold the divs of the days of the week.
+Unfortunately I have be unable to fix this issue, so far, but plan on adding bootstrap to the calender to correct this background color issue.

+* Another issue that I encountered was with the images when reducing the sizes to make it compatible on mobile devices.
+In the near future I plan on moving the images above or below the exercise block of text.

 ## Testing
 * For the testing portion of this project, I used W3C HTML Validation Service to validate my HTML, and again I used W3C CSS Validation to validate my CSS.
 Below I have linked the screenshots of my error free [HTML](https://github.com/Gavin-1001/Gavin-1001.github.io/blob/main/assets/images/test_screenshots/HTML_Validation.png) and [CSS](https://github.com/Gavin-1001/Gavin-1001.github.io/blob/main/assets/images/test_screenshots/CSS_Validation.png).